TomasBouda/Bulk-Love/README.md

 # Thanks.NET  [![NuGet](https://img.shields.io/nuget/v/Thanks.NET.svg)](https://www.nuget.org/packages/Thanks.NET/)

-Thanks.NET is utility that allows you to easily thank authors of packages you are using in your projects by staring their github repository.
+Thanks.NET is utility that allows you to easily :heartpulse:thank authors of packages you are using in your projects by :star:staring their github repository.
+It was inspired by Johnny Graber's <a href="https://improveandrepeat.com/2018/12/a-simple-way-to-thank-the-open-source-projects-you-depend-on/">blog post</a>.

 ## Installation